Do Garment Bags Count as Carry-On? (Answered)

 1. Roll your clothes, don’t fold

-While a garment bag is the best solution for ensuring your newly pressed suit arrives spick-and-span post-flight, it is still possible to pack your suits in ordinary luggage in a way that doesn’t result in unsightly wrinkles.
+While a garment bag is the best solution for ensuring your newly pressed suit arrives spick-and-span post-flight, it’s still possible to pack your suits in ordinary luggage in a way that doesn’t result in unsightly wrinkles.

 To accomplish this, you should consider rolling your clothes instead of folding them.
-Moreover, rolled clothes take considerably less space compared to folded ones.
+And rolled clothes take considerably less space compared to folded ones.

 2. Always check the luggage policy of the airline